 Demand has especially sprung up throughout the COVID-19 pandemic, where total US equity trading volume rose 4% as a result of individual investors.
 This number has almost doubled since 2010.

 Unfortunately, the investing landscape has always been hesitant to change the way it operates.
-In our SoFi Invest review, we discussed how this is one of many platforms disrupting the industry.
+In our SoFi Invest review, we discuss how this is one of many platforms disrupting the industry.

 But is a SoFi Invest account the right way forward for you?
 We discuss which types of investors will benefit from SoFi and which ones may want to look elsewhere.